Pakistan Reverses Boycott Decision, Will Face India in T20 World Cup Clash

-- The International Criminal Court (ICC) has identified reasonable grounds to believe that war crimes and crimes against humanity are being committed in Darfur, Sudan.
+The International Criminal Court (ICC) has stated there are "reasonable grounds" to believe war crimes and crimes against humanity are being committed in Sudan's Darfur region, particularly targeting women and girls of specific ethnicities.

 The International Criminal Court (ICC) has raised alarming concerns over the ongoing conflict in Sudan, stating there are "reasonable grounds" to believe war crimes and crimes against humanity are being perpetrated in the Darfur region.
 This announcement was made during a United Nations Security Council briefing on Thursday.